 What people eat and drink on New Year's Eve around the world

 Grapes in Spain.
 Pomegranates in Turkey.
-See how the world celebrates the new year.
+See how the world celebrates the beginning of a new year.

 It's a Scottish New Year's Eve — or Hogmanay — tradition to share a glass of whisky with visiting friends and neighbors, especially the first visitor of the new year.
 Following the holiday tradition of "First Footing," the first visitor or "first footer" should bring symbolic gifts, such as coal, shortbread, salt, black buns or whisky, Visit Scotland's Hogmanay primer explains.